Monday, December 31, 2012

 -Shake until tin is frosted.

--Strain into a tall glass over fresh ice, add:
+a tall glass over fresh ice, add:

 2 oz.
 Ginger Beer